philipdarke/rsync-backup/README.md

 If the path ends in a forward/back-slash (e.g. `/mnt/c/backups/`) the backup will be made to this location.
 This allows sequential backups to be made to the same location using the incremental file transfer features of `rsync`.

-If the path does not end in a forward/back-slash (e.g. `/mnt/c/backups`) the backup will be made to a subdirectory with the current date and time i.e. `/mnt/c/backups/dd.mm.yyyy-hh.mm.ss/`.
+If the path does not end in a forward/back-slash (e.g. `/mnt/c/backups`) the backup will be made to a subdirectory with the current date and time i.e. `/mnt/c/backups/dd.mm.yyyy-hh.mm.ss/` (or a numbered subdirectory if this already exists).

-Note that if `/mnt/c/backups/dd.mm.yyyy-hh.mm.ss/` already exists, then the backup will be made to a numbered subdirectory that does not already exist e.g. `/mnt/c/backups/dd.mm.yyyy-hh.mm.ss/0/`.

 #### Mounting external drives